Trams in Sarajevo: System

 In the early 1990s, construction work started to expand the tram network from Nedžarići to Dobrinja, which was at the time served by a trolleybus system.
 Work stopped in 1992 when the siege started, which was also when most of the vehicles and infrastructure was damaged.
 At Nedžarići, it is possible to see tracks leading towards a planned, but never finished boulevard that would link towards Dobrinja.
 No work has been done in the said neighborhood to prepare access of trams there due to the start of the war, so these are the only traces of the planned extension.

+In 2014, plans were considered to extend the tram line from Ilidža to Hrasnica.
+In October 2023, construction began to extend the tram line at a total length of 13 kilometers (both ways).
+On 16 August 2026, the electric line became operational.
+The roundabout in Ilidža was modernized and enlarged, the first time it was worked on since its inception in 1961.
+The first test ride on the Ilidža-Hrasnica line was conducted on 20 August 2026.
+The extension officially opened on 27 September 2026.

 Fleet

 History

 In 1958, Sarajevo bought 50 relatively modern PCC streetcars from Washington, renumbered in the 1-50 series.
 Another 21 more Washington PCCs followed in 1962, numbered 51-71.
 These 71 PCCs were built between 1941 and 1944 by the St. Louis Car Company.
 Between 1967 and 1969, 20 of these streetcars were reconstructed into ten articulated cars and renumbered 100-109.

 The fleet in use on the network are Tatra K2 articulated trams from the Czech Republic, delivered in the 1970s and early 1980s.
 Later these trams were joined by more modern vehicles in recent times.
 In 2008, Amsterdam donated 16 old trams to Sarajevo.

 In September 2021, Stadler was awarded a contract to supply 15 Tango NF3 trams to the city.
 The first vehicle was unveiled at the 15th Trako International Railway Fair on 20 September 2023.
-The first tram arrived in December 2023, while the rest are expected to arrive by the summer of 2024.
+The first tram arrived in December 2023, while the rest arrived by the summer of 2024.
 An additional 10 new trams were also bought.